1989 Chinese protests by region: Jilin

+Large-scale student-led protests began in Changchun and subsequently spread elsewhere in Jilin.
+Some workers, residents and people employed within state institutions also joined the movement.
+Employees of FAW Group were particularly active, and participation in demonstrations at one point exceeded 100,000 people.
+Outside Changchun, demonstrations also took place in Baicheng, Jilin City, the Yanbian Korean Autonomous Prefecture and elsewhere.
+After news of the June Fourth crackdown reached the province, protests intensified before eventually being suppressed.
+Authorities banned several organizations and detained nearly 100 people.

 Changchun长春

 Some of the earliest demonstrations to have at least occurred in Changchun were in response to the April 26 Editorial.
 Roughly 3,000 students from Jilin University, and other universities, began to hold a sit-in demanding that officials talk with them.
 Eventually, the crowd was dispersed peacefully by police, party, and education officials.

 After the failed dialogue between Yuan Mu and several Beijing student leaders, students in Changchun took to the streets on April 29, 1989.
 Students would continue to march on May 19 in numbers of around 10,000, and two days later tried to garner support from workers at a nearby automobile factory.

 Changchun citizens reacted to the June 4 crackdown in Beijing by marching in numbers of around 4,000 and chanted about their shock at the violence.